ColoradoDemography/Point2PlaceAPI/README.md

 #### POST

-Send an JSON object with 2 properties:
+Send a JSON object with 2 properties:

+*districts:* use districts="true" to include district information in the response.
+Any other value excludes districts.

 *data:* an array [ ] of {id, lat, lng} coordinate objects, something like: